 - Contains phosphoric acid: which is almost as acidic as battery acid and deplete your calcium reserves

-- Can contains sodium benzoate: a preservative which can switch off parts of your DNA.
+- A can contains sodium benzoate: a preservative that can switch off parts of your DNA.

 3. Artificial Sweeteners